timburr1/timburr1.github.io/_posts/2020-05-31-warhammer.md

 ---
 layout: post
 title: 'Git Gud at Warhammer 40,000'
-excerpt: Especially Tyranids and Genestealer Cults.
+excerpt: How to play 40k, especially Tyranids and Genestealer Cults.
 Updated for 9th edition!
 author: Tim
 tags: gaming
 ---